ADVERTISEMENT

 Turned draft fig 2

-d.
-Rewrite the tie-up to place shaft numbers in the positions that were blank, and eliminate shaft numbers in the positions that were formerly filled (compare the tie-ups in Figure 2 and Figure 3).
+Now for the final step: Rewrite the tie-up to place shaft numbers in the positions that were previously blank, and eliminate shaft numbers from the positions that were previously filled (compare the tie-ups in Figures 2 and 3).

 ARTICLES FOR YOU